 The restriction mix can also be prepared as a mastermix and distributed to each sample 25µl/sample.
-Incukbate the reactions for 30 minutes in 37°C incubator or thermocycler.
+The final digestion reactions are incubated for 30 minutes in 37°C incubator or thermocycler.

--Transform to 50 ul chemocompetent DH5-alpha.
-Selection antibiotic is Kanamycin, hence 1-hour recovery is necessary after heatshock.
-Plate on LB plates with Kanamycin.
-Incubate at 37°C overnight.
+-After final digestion, the cloning products are transformed in 50 µl chemocompetent DH5-alpha.
+Selection antibiotic of homology donor plasmids is Kanamycin, hence 1-hour recovery is necessary after heatshock.
+Transformed bacteria are plated on LB plates with Kanamycin.
+Bacteria are incubated at 37°C overnight.

--(Optional) Next day do colony PCR with primers M13F_Long_for CRIMIC_ch_rev
+-(Optional) Next day, colony PCR can be conducted to preselect colonies that contain the correct homology donor plasmids using M13F_Long_for CRIMIC_ch_rev primers:

 M13F_long_for gacgttgtaaaacgacggccag